Bioconductor/bioc_git_transition/doc/scenario-6-abandon-changes.md

     git cherry-pick <commit id>
     ```

+    Push these cherry-picked changes to Github and _Bioconductor_ repositories.

 # Reset to a previous commit

-If you find yourself in a place where you want to abandon the changes and go back to a previous commit id, you can always `reset`.
-Remember that, if you use `HEAD` as the commit id, that is the most recent **parent** commit of the current state of your local repository.
+If you find yourself in a place where you want to abandon changes **already committed** to _Bioconductor_ or Github, use `reset` to undo the commits on your local repository and `push -f` to force the changes to the remotes.
+Remember that the `HEAD` commit id is the most recent **parent** commit of the current state of your local repository.

     ```
     git reset --hard <commit id>
     ```

     Example:

     ```
     git reset --hard e02e4d86812457fd9fdd43adae5761f5946fdfb3                                                        master
     HEAD is now at e02e4d8 version bump by bioc core
     ```

-    You will then need to push the changes to both, GitHub and _Bioconductor_ repositories, if you intend to make them permanent, using:
+    To make the changes permanent, you will then need to push the changes to both GitHub and _Bioconductor_:

     ```
     git push -f origin